EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

 Every event has a `EventSauce\EventSourcing\Time\PointInTime` object.
 This is one of the few constraints that EventSauce places upon its users, and for very good reasons.
+Storing the event time lets us replay events in the same order they originally happened and it's extremely useful for business analyics too!

 Almost every event sourcing project eventually comes to a point where the timing of events (and/or commands) becomes significant.
 Having this information from the start is a small investment that always pays itself back.

-## To and from payload
+## To and From payload

 The `toPayload` and (static) `fromPayload` methods are used in the serialization process.
 The `toPayload` method is expected to return an array that's serializable as JSON.
-The `fromPayload` method is exctected to create an instance from a deserialized JSON array.
+The `fromPayload` method is expected to create an instance from a deserialized JSON array.

 To illustrate: